 - 1. Quizzes will be administered via MyEconLab.
-See LEARN for MyEconLab Registration Instructions. - 2.
-The midterms and final exam will be administered via LEARN.
-The format of all the exams will be multiple choice questions (about 60%) and numerical/analytical questions (about 40%).
+See LEARN for MyEconLab Registration Instructions. - The midterms and final exam will be administered via LEARN.
+The format of the midterms and the final exam will be multiple choice questions (about 60%) and numerical/analytical questions (about 40%).
 See the course schedule for due dates and coverage. - 3.
-The midterm exams duration will be 150 minutes and there will be a 24-hour window during which the exams will be available for completion. - 4.
+The midterms duration will be 150 minutes and there will be a 24-hour window during which the exams will be available for completion. - 4.
 The final exam will constitute 35% of your final grade and will be comprehensive (i.e., cover all course material from beginning to end).
 The final exam will also be completed online through LEARN.
 There will be a 48-hour window during which the final exam will be available for completion. - 5.
-If an exam is missed, given proper documentation, the weight will be transferred to the final exam - 6.
+If an exam is missed, given proper documentation, the weight will be transferred to the final exam. - 6.
 Your grades on midterms will be posted on LEARN.
 Please immediately report to the instructor any discrepancy between the posted and actual grades. - 7.
-If you feel that your test was not marked properly, you must advise the instructor within 5 business days of the date on which the test grade is released.
-Any student that requests remarking should understand that the entire test will be remarked and that their grade may improve, remain unchanged or perhaps even decrease as a result of the remarking process. - 8.
 Only the Registrar's Office can issue final grades.
-Hence, marks the for final exam will not be posted on LEARN. - 9.
+Hence, marks the for final exam will not be posted on LEARN. - 8.
 Missing the final exam is a very serious matter which automatically results in a grade of zero for the final exam and possibly a failing grade for the course.
-Please carefully read the Economics Department policy on deferred final exams for instructions. - 10.
-No deferred final exam will be provided for students who missed all the exams (including the final exam) in this course.
-For instructions on the deferred final exam policy please refer to the Deferred Final Exam Policy, located at <a href="https://uwaterloo.ca/economics/current-undergraduates/policies-and resources.
+Please carefully read the Economics Department policy on deferred final exams for instructions. - No deferred final exam will be provided for students who missed all the exams (including the final exam) in this course.
+For instructions on the deferred final exam policy please refer to the Deferred Final Exam Policy, located at https://waterloo.ca/economics/current-undergraduates/policies-and-resources.